Quantum-Proof Blockchain

 What Is Not Yet Fully Quantum-Resistant

-Honest disclosure: three attack surfaces use classical cryptography at the protocol layer and have defined roadmap phases to close them.All three have deployed mitigations in effect today that meaningfully reduce the practical risk.
-Two require protocol-level changes; one is an infrastructure hardening item.
+Honest disclosure: two attack surfaces use classical cryptography at the protocol layer and have defined roadmap phases to close them.Both have deployed mitigations in effect today that meaningfully reduce the practical risk.
+Both require protocol-level Besu changes to close fully; the key material and network controls are already in place.
 Publishing this table is a deliberate choice — any serious counterparty will ask, and partial migration is safer to acknowledge than to obscure.

 Attack SurfaceClassical LayerResidual RiskDeployed MitigationFull Cryptographic Close